wtsi-hgi/baton-python-wrapper/README.md

 [previous implementation in meta-datacheck] (https://github.com/wtsi-hgi/metadata-check/blob/9cd5c41b0f2e254fc1d6249a14752bd428587bb7/irods_baton/baton_wrapper.py).

-The wrapper does not currently provide access to all of baton's functionality.
+The wrapper provides access to most, but not all, of baton's functionality.

 ## How to use in your project